yashg160/Covid19/README.md

 -   Updated redux code and used new API for fetching data
 -   Added footer to add credits to creator
 -   Removed unnecessary boilerplate and files

+### April 13, 2020

+-   Made completely responsive.
+Windows resizes automatically on smaller screens.
+-   Added a line graph for India data only.
+-   Minor styling and fresh looks